GP2017-Absentie/Java_back-end/absentieAPI/docs/docent/docentGetAll.md

-**getById**
+**getAll**
 ----

-Returns json array containing a single docent instance matching the :id argument.
+Returns json array containing all docent in the system.

 * **URL**

-  /docent/getById:id
+  /docent

 * **Method:**